Tax Car

 1. Sales Tax

 When purchasing a vehicle, most states impose a sales tax on the purchase price.
-The rate varies by state, with some states charging over 7%, while others, like Oregon, Montana, and New Hampshire, do not impose any sales tax on cars.
+The rate varies widely:

 2. Property Tax on Vehicles

-Certain states impose an annual property tax on vehicles, much like real estate property taxes.
-This tax is typically based on the car’s value and depreciates over time.
-States like Virginia and North Carolina have vehicle property tax systems, while others do not.
+Certain states levy an annual property tax on vehicles, similar to real estate property taxes.
+This tax is usually based on the car’s assessed value and decreases as the vehicle depreciates.

 3. Registration Fees